-As of June 30, 2019 and December 31, 2018 the fair value of the long-term debt approximated its carrying value of \$3.1 million and \$3.3 million, respectively, because it is carried at a market observable interest rate, which are considered Level 2.
+At September 30, 2019 and December 31, 2018 the fair value of the long-term debt approximated its carrying value of \$3.0 million and \$3.3 million, respectively, because it is carried at a market observable interest rate, which are considered Level 2.

-For the three and six months ended June 30, 2019, the Company received proceeds from the sale of available-for-sale securities of \$1.3 million with an immaterial realized gain.
+The Company received no proceeds and \$1.3 million of proceeds from the sale of available-for-sale securities for the three and nine months ended September 30, 2019, respectively, with an immaterial realized gain.
 The basis on which the cost of the security sold was determined is specific identification.